fwUniGit/Decision-Transformers-For-JSSP/NeuroLSDecisionTransformer/README.md

 Extracts datapoints for NLSDT when solving instances and saves data_points.pt to output directory

 #### StateActionReturnDataSet.py ####
-class designed for use with PyTorch's Dataset interface.
+Class designed for use with PyTorch's Dataset interface.
-The state action return dataset is necessary for training.
-On initialization data in the format created from _create_data_set_ function is necessary.
+The StateActionReturndDataSet is necessary for training.
+On initialization data in the format created from _create_data_set.py_ is necessary.
 __getitem()__
 returns  for a given index the sequence of the next _context_length_ _observations_, _actions_, rtgs, _timesteps_ and time steps.

-**Important**: When the vocab_size defined in _StateActionReturnDataSet_ muss be selected according to the operator mode.
+**Important**: The vocab_size defined in _StateActionReturnDataSet_ must be selected according to the operator mode.
 SET = 2; SELECT_LS = 8; SELECT_LS+ = 10